 About the Innkeepers

-Steve and Brandie Cesari relocated to Ocean City, NJ from Pottsville, PA.
-Steve is a native of the Coal Region and graduated from North Schuylkill High School, where he and his two brothers brought home a total of six PIAA state wrestling titles, while wrestling for their Dad.
-The wrestling program was featured here in Sports Illustrated in 1989.
-Steve (& his brothers) went on to wrestle for North Carolina State University, where he earned his degree in Business Management.
-Steve (& his two brothers) each won an ACC wrestling title for the Wolfpack.
+Brandie and Steve Cesari became Innkeepers of the Scarborough Inn Bed & Breakfast on April 1, 2014.
+Thereafter, they relocated their family to Ocean City, NJ from Pottsville (famous for Yuengling beer), PA.
+Steve is a native of the Coal Region and graduated from North Schuylkill High School, where he and his two brothers won a total of six PIAA state wrestling titles, while wrestling for their Dad, a member of The National Wrestling Hall Of Fame.
+Their wrestling program was featured here in Sports Illustrated in 1989.
+The three brothers continued their wrestling and academic careers at North Carolina State University, where they earned their degrees with honors, captured ACC titles, and qualified for the NCAA Wrestling Championships.
 Prior to moving to Ocean City, Steve was the owner of a Subway franchise in Frackville, PA.

 Brandie spent many years as a television news reporter, most recently in the Harrisburg, PA market.
 She received her Bachelor’s Degree from The University of Hartford (CT) and her Master’s Degree from Wilkes University (PA).
 She is an award-winning, Emmy-nominated reporter who has spent time in the Middle East covering our troops in Iraq and Kuwait.
 While Ocean City is a new home for the Cesari Family, Brandie did spend some time here as a child and attended the O.C.
 Primary School.
 Her parents, sister, and grandparents all live in Ocean City.

-Steve and Brandie are excited about their new venture, and they look forward to welcoming new and returning guests to The Scarborough Inn for many years to come.
+Steve and Brandie have welcomed thousands of guests since taking over in 2014.
+They enjoy inviting guests to leave the stress of everyday life behind and look forward to welcoming new and returning guests to the Scarborough Inn Bed & Breakfast for many years to come.

 The next owners – the Jernee Family – included two brothers (Andy and Jack) and their respective families.
 This family has close ties to Ocean City history.
 The family patriarch, Jack Jernee, was instrumental in starting the Ocean City Lifeguard Association.
 Andy and Nancy lived at the inn for many summers with their children Gary, Mark, Lisa and Amy.
 They eventually bought the inn from his brother.